bsblabs/vaadin-widgetset-showcase/README.md

 Note that if you have already built the application, the `package` goal is not necessary.

-## Start the application from the IDE
+## Start the application from your IDE

 You can also very easily start this application using the [Embed for Vaadin add-on](https://vaadin.com/directory#addon/embed-for-vaadin).
 Open the `StartApp` class and execute the main method.
 This will start an embed tomcat container configured for that Vaadin application.
 It will also open your default browser at the proper location.